ssu-humane/ssu-humane.github.io/_pages/home.md

 We are a **HUMAN-CENTERED** research group from three perspectives:
 1. **Problem**: we tackle human-centered social problems that emerge in human behaviors and social interactions.
 2. **Data**: we focus on human-generated data such as behavioral records, text, images, etc., in online social platforms (e.g., news, social media).
-3. **Method**: we study technical components in data-driven solutions that facilitate human usages, such as interpretability in deep learning and causal inference approaches.
+3. **Method**: we study technical components in data-driven solutions that facilitate human usages, such as interpretability and causality.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->